useful + agreeable

 a: from the beginning we found it important to use the possibility of realizing this hotel to show to our guests what's going on in 'Dutch' Design.
 So we choose MVRDV architects on the one hand to escape from the heavy history of the building and on the other respect it and make a hotel that would survive another 100 years.

 q: You hired MVRDV for the renovation well before they were the internationally recognized architects.
-What was it that drew you to
+What was it that drew you to their work as opposed to the many other talented architects working in Holland?

 a: I met MVRDV as a curator/ advisor for an art project in the building that they were starting for VPRO television.
 I loved the way they played with space, secrets, materials and above all I found them much more than only architects.
 They had a natural attitude to be open for other disciplines.
 And because we had this very strong building I wanted an architect that who was able to implement their own concept with respect for the existing architecture.